A Doctor Confronts Medical Errors — And Flaws In The System That Create Mistakes

 Interview Highlights

-On Ofri's experience of making a "near miss" medical error when she was a new doctor
+On Ofri's experience of making a "near-miss" medical error when she was a new doctor

 I had a patient admitted for so-called "altered mental status."
 There was an elderly patient from a nursing home and they were sent in because someone there thought they looked a little more demented today than they looked yesterday.
 And of course, we were really busy. ...
 And the labs were fine.
 The radiology was fine.
-And so I just basically thought, let me get this patient back to the nursing home.
-It's all fine.
+And so I just basically thought, "Let me get this patient back to the nursing home.
+It's all fine."

 So I sent the patient to kind of an intermediate holding area to just wait until their bed opened up back at the nursing home.
 Well, it turns out that the patient was actually bleeding into their brain, but I missed it because I hadn't looked at the CAT scan myself.
 Somebody said to me, "radiology, fine."
-And so I took that at their word, and didn't look at the scan myself as I should have.
+And so I took that at their word and didn't look at the scan myself as I should have.

 Now, luckily, someone else saw the scan.
 The patient was whisked straight to the [operating room], had the blood drained and the patient did fine.
 So in fact, this was a near-miss error because the patient didn't get harmed.
 Her medical care went just as it should have.
 But, of course, it was still an error.
 It was error because I didn't do what I should have done.
 And had the patient gone home, they could have died.
 But, of course, this error never got reported, because the patient did OK.
 So we don't know.
 It never got studied or tallied.
 So it was missed, kind of, in the greater scheme of how we improve things.

 In the short run, I think I was actually much worse, because my mind was in a fog.
 My soul was in a fog.
-I'm sure that many errors were committed by me in the weeks that followed, because I wasn't really all there.
+I'm sure that many errors were committed by me in the weeks that followed because I wasn't really all there.
 I'm sure I missed the subtle signs of a wound infection.
-Maybe I missed a lab value that was amiss because my brain really wasn't fully focused and my emotions were just a wreck [after that serious near-miss].
+Maybe I missed a lab value that was amiss because my brain really wasn't fully focused and my emotions were just a wreck [after that serious near miss].
 I was ready to quit.
 And so I'm sure I harmed more patients because of that.

 Now that it's been some time, it's given me some perspective.
 I have some empathy for my younger self.
-And I recognize that the emotional part of medicine is so critical, because it wasn't science that kept me [from reporting that near-miss].
+And I recognize that the emotional part of medicine is so critical because it wasn't science that kept me [from reporting that near miss].
 It was shame.
 It was guilt.
 It was all the emotions.

 On the source of medical errors in COVID-19 treatment early on in New York and lessons learned